jmtritch/COSMOS22-Cluster13/2-buoy/Buoy1/Buoy1.md

 We initial planned to only have it hold the sensor but while testing we realised that the TDs sensor probe was being damaged during testing so we designed a attachment that covers the pins so they would not be damaged.
 ![tds sensor](https://user-images.githubusercontent.com/70926137/182680311-7f11f9d8-bcc3-4146-9aea-f16d3ca534b1.png)

-The final sensor that we had to mount was the PH sensor.
-We noticed that we could slide part of the PH sensor off
+The final sensor that we had to mount was the [PH sensor](https://cad.onshape.com/documents/ea41564105b61a12bdf0fd28/w/d3fdfa1f7d79284eb63dc095/e/69df08fe40578d68010a607e).
+We noticed that we could slide part of the PH sensor off.
+We used the to our adventages as we created a part that could slide over the seperated PH sensor but not when it was complete.
+We used this to make it so the PH sensor would be very unlikly to fall off.
 ![ph sensor](https://user-images.githubusercontent.com/70926137/182680141-5dc7bae6-08c7-4c90-97dc-01ce8c73e659.png)

 ### Final Design Explanation